vitorbarbosa1221412/SIDIS-3DB-G02/README.md

 ## Quality Models

-The quality models we used for HAP to guide us in the transition from monolith to distributed architecture were both [FURPS+](docs/Glogal_Artifacts/FURPS.md) and [ISO 25010](docs/Glogal_Artifacts/ISO25010.md) to ensure the quality, of the software and to help us guide through the implementation.
+The quality model we used for HAP to guide us in the transition from monolith to distributed architecture was [FURPS+](docs/Glogal_Artifacts/FURPS.md) to ensure the quality, of the software and to help us guide through the implementation.

 # Autoavaliação
 ### 1221412 - Vítor Barbosa